fredoste101/bmb/README.txt

 --- TODO ---
 Change directory manually
-	Add a subdir - this will be done in the book

 	move directory - in the book

 	remove directory - in the book.
 Remove all bookmarks?